 Adoption O.N.E. provides birth parents with information and options:

-- Birth parents are given the option to view adoptive parent profiles on the waiting list.
+- Birth parents are given the option to view profiles of perspective adoptive parents in Ontario that are on the waiting list.

 - Birth parents are guided in preparing an adoption plan.

 - Birth parents are given the option of receiving pre and post adoption counseling.

 - Open adoption is a choice that expectant parents can make – it is your choice and we can help you facilitate an adoption that fits your level of openness.

 - Birth parents are not allowed to sign their consent for adoption until the child is at least 7 days old.
 Adoption consents are signed in the presence of a lawyer.

 - You will have 21 days after signing the consent to change your mind(s).